 Complete blood count, biochemical profile, and urinalysis which may reveal high levels of protein in the blood (hyperproteiemia), high calcium levels (hypercalcemia), elevated BUN due to kidney failure, hypoalbuminemia (low albumin), hyperglobulinemia, cytopenias are common findings in cats especially non-regenerative anemia, thrombocytopenia, and neutropenia.

-Other conditions including FIP and FIV can also cause monoclonal gammopathy, so your veterinarian may also want to perform additional tests to rule these infections out.
+- Other conditions including FIP and FIV can also cause monoclonal gammopathy.
+Your veterinarian may also want to perform additional tests to rule these infections out.

 How is multiple myeloma treated?

-Diuresis to help flush excess calcium out of the body via the urine.
-Medications may also be administered.
+- Diuresis: To help flush excess calcium out of the body via the urine.
+Administration of medication may also occur.

-Hyperviscosity syndrome is treated with plasmapheresis where available.
-Blood is removed and centrifuged to separate it into plasma and cells.
-The plasma is discarded and the cells are re-suspended with crystalloid fluids to return the blood to its normal volume before being reinfused into your cat.
+- Plasmapheresis: Removal of blood which is centrifuged to separate it into plasma and cells.
+Plasma is discarded and the cells are re-suspended with crystalloid fluids to return the blood to its normal volume before being reinfused into your cat to treat hyperviscosity syndrome.

 There is no cure for MM, treatment can relieve symptoms and increase lifespan.
 This may include: